wombleton/gitlaw-nz/acts/T/Te Ture Whenua Maori Act 1993Maori Land Act 1993.md

 ##### 346 Prevention of waste on Maori land

-*   (1) Every person who, without lawful authority, cuts or removes or attempts to remove from any Maori freehold land any standing timber trees, or any timber or other wood, or any flax, tree ferns, sand, topsoil, metal, minerals, or other substances, whether usually quarried or mined or not, commits an offence, and shall be liable on summary conviction to a fine not exceeding $5,000, and in the case of a continuing offence, a further fine not exceeding $500 for each day on which the offence has continued.
+*   (1) Every person who, without lawful authority, cuts or removes or attempts to remove from any Maori freehold land any standing timber trees, or any timber or other wood, or any flax, tree ferns, sand, topsoil, metal, minerals, or other substances, whether usually quarried or mined or not, commits an offence, and shall be liable on conviction to a fine not exceeding $5,000, and in the case of a continuing offence, a further fine not exceeding $500 for each day on which the offence has continued.

     (2) For the purposes of this section, any leave or licence purporting to be granted to any person by 1 or more but not by all of several tenants in common shall not be deemed to be a lawful authority, except where that leave or licence is granted under an instrument duly confirmed in accordance with the provisions of [Part 8][238].